mdalmaruf/mdalmaruf.github.io/_pages/publications.md

 ### [Software-based Monitoring for Calibration of Measurement Units in Real-time Systems](#)
 **Al Maruf, Md, and Akramul Azim**
-IECON 2018-44th Annual Conference of the IEEE Industrial Electronics Society, IEEE, Washington DC, USA
+IECON 2018-44th Annual Conference of the IEEE Industrial Electronics Society, Washington DC, USA
 2018